douglascraigschmidt/LiveLessons/Reactor/README.md

         framework, including flatMap(), collectList(), zipWith(),
         first(), when(), and onErrorResume().

-. ex2 - This example is currently just a placeholder for random things
+. ex2 - This example demonstrates various algorithms for finding the
-        I'm playing around with for Project Reactor.
-It's likely to change radically from time to time.
+        cheapest flight(s) from a Flux of TripResponses.

 . ex3 - This program applies Project Reactor features to implement
         various types of backpressure strategies (e.g., ignore,